CNAME record: Possible confusion

-With a CNAME record, one can point a name such as "bar.example.com" to "foo.example.com."
-Because of this, during casual discussion the bar.example.com. (left-hand) side of a DNS entry can be incorrectly identified as "the CNAME" or "a CNAME."
+With a CNAME record, one can point a name such as "bar.example.com" to "foo.example.com".
+Because of this, during casual discussion, the "bar.example.com." (left-hand) side of a DNS entry can be incorrectly identified as "the CNAME" or "a CNAME".
 However, this is inaccurate.
-The canonical (true) name of "bar.example.com." is "foo.example.com."
+The canonical (true) name of "bar.example.com" is "foo.example.com".
 Because CNAME stands for Canonical Name, the right-hand side is the actual "CNAME"; on the same side as the address "A".

-This confusion is specifically mentioned in RFC 2181, "Clarifications to the DNS Specification."
+This confusion is specifically mentioned in RFC 2181, "Clarifications to the DNS Specification".
 The left-hand label is an alias for the right-hand side (the RDATA portion), which is (or should be) a canonical name.
-In other words, a CNAME record like this:
+In other words, consider the following CNAME record: